 Feasibility Studies can provide your organization with valuable data before entering a new market both domestically and internationally.
 They allow you to analyze the expenditures and create a set of cash flow requirements, and exit strategies before your organization is too committed to a project.
-It provides an organization the ability to shift courses before major infrastructure investments are committed.
+It provides an organization with the ability to shift courses before major infrastructure investments are committed.
 Good feasibility studies look at the relationship between the costs associated with entering a business venture and the value that is produced.
 HafeziCapital feasibility studies have included business development, new market entry both domestically and internationally, real estate development and re-development ventures, and technology investments.
+Hafezi Capital’s Feasibility Studies have been used by nonprofits, corporations, governments, and NGO’s as a means to understand new project cost, and to obtain bank financing.
+Many times the underwriting department of banks have hired us to help them in their decision making process.
+Thus, our analysis is relied upon to determine the validity of project, and its type of financing.

-The data within feasibility studies will help with:
+The data within a feasibility study will help with:

 - Key ingredients to business success